AJ-Gonzalez/black-orchid/README.md

 ## Contributing

 Contribution and feedback is always welcome.
+Skills, Tools, whatever you decide to add or create.
 Thank you for reading, please tell me of any feature requests, bugs, or anything else.

 ## Licensing stuff